marceltheshell/marceldegas.github.io/TTD.md

 Next
+-get the tv working again
+-refactor the image box
 -tilt the phone image so that it completely fits within the phone (hide the samsung) -make the images appear faster
 -have the images appear when the screen turns on aka have the images inside of the screen